 What are your psychotherapy fees?

-My fees are comparable with doctoral-level specialist psychologists in Los Angeles, California.
-That being said, my current fee for each 50-minute individual session is $180.00.
+My fees are comparable with doctoral-level specialist psychologists in California and New York (I work with residents of both states since I am licensed in each state).
+That being said, my current fee for each 50-minute individual session is $200.00.

 How and when do I pay?